Betty Warren (artist): Works

-Notable students
+Students

 Warren's legacy includes the many students to whom she taught art at her own school in Malden Bridge, as well as her classes at the Albany Institute.

 Lorraine Lans was one of her students.
 Philip Gianni studied two summers, under a scholarship, with Warren at Malden Bridge.
 Norman Rice considered her a dear friend and worked with her.
 Rob Longley, an art teacher at the Provincetown Art Association and Museum, was also a student of hers.
 Nelson Shanks, noted portrait painter was her student.
 Susan Goetz, and Maryanna Goetz also studied with her.
 Both are noted painters.
 Barbara Harnack studied with Betty Warren and eventually Harnack married Warren's son Michael Lancaster.